S-Ullas/submission/lab-name.md

-Design of Digital System Lab
+Computer Organization and Architecture Lab